westrany/Text-Search-and-Replace-Utility-with-Groovy/README.md

 ## License

-This project is free to use and modify under the MIT license.
+This project is free to use and modify under [this MIT license](https://github.com/westrany/Text-Search-and-Replace-Utility-with-Groovy/blob/main/LICENSE).